Methyl anthranilate: Schiff bases in perfumery

+complicates efforts to determine an exact original formula from chemical analysis alone.
+Unintended post-bottling formation can also change a finished fragrance's scent: perfumer Paul Kiler has pointed to Roja Parfums Enigma Pour Homme (2013, sold as Creation-E in the United States) as a case in which a Schiff base formed between methyl anthranilate and vanillin roughly a year after bottling, darkening the fragrance and giving it an unintended root beer-like note.

+Although once widely used, Schiff bases have become less common in modern perfumery, in part because of the strong color many of them produce.

 Occurrence

 Methyl anthranilate naturally occurs in the Concord grapes and other Vitis labrusca grapes and hybrids thereof, and in bergamot, black locust, champak, gardenia, jasmine, lemon, mandarin orange, neroli, oranges, rue oil, strawberry, tuberose, wisteria, galangal, and ylang ylang.
 It is also a primary component of the essential apple flavor, along with ethyl acetate and ethyl butyrate.